Destiny (Irene Adler): Fictional character biography

 Irene Adler was born into a wealthy household in late 19th-century Salzburg, Austria.
 Although she was more accurate in predicting near-future events concerning her present environment, when her mutant powers of precognition initially emerged in adolescence, she worked tirelessly for thirteen months to record prophecies concerning the late 20th and early 21st centuries.
 Upon completing the thirteen and final volume, Irene was struck with physical blindness while her mind was haunted by disturbing images of uncertain meaning.

 Traveling to London, she first met Mystique, who at the time lived as a man and engaged in detective work using the name "Sherlock Holmes".
 Destiny sought her help in understanding the precognitive visions recorded in her diaries.
 Revealing her knowledge that "Sherlock" was both a woman and a mutant, she enlisted her services in pursuit of two goals: the deciphering of her recorded prophecies and a mission to prevent the most terrifying of them from ever being fulfilled.

 The two women would soon become lifelong friends and lovers but discovered that their set goals were difficult to achieve.
 Their abilities would easily allow them to achieve personal success but to shape the future was stated to be "next to impossible" as it would require "social engineering."
 Although they remained romantically involved for years to come, there were periods where they were separated from one another, allowing them both to have other romantic relationships and even families.
 Together, the two later raised adopted daughter Rogue in their home in fictional Caldecott County, Mississippi.
-They remained together for many years, but while Mystique had a measure of immortality due to her abilities preventing cellular degeneration, Irene did not and eventually died from natural causes.

-In 1946, a Dr. Nathan Milbury (Mister Sinister in disguise) was involved with Project: Black Womb, a secret government project headed by Amanda Mueller and aided by Alexander Ryking (father of Carter Ryking), Brian Xavier (Professor X's father), Kurt Marko (father of Juggernaut), and Irene Adler.
-In the 2008 series X-Men: Legacy, Xavier is searching to find out more about this project and its influence on his (and Juggernaut's) life.
-From recent issues, it seems at least Kurt Marko believed their research would result in immortality.